lisonge/vite-plugin-monkey/packages/vite-plugin-monkey/README.md

     prefix?: string | ((name: string) => string) | false;

     /**
-     * mount GM_api to unsafeWindow, not recommend it, you should use GM_api by ESM import
+     * mount GM_api to unsafeWindow, not recommend it, you should use GM_api by ESM import, or use [unplugin-auto-import](https://github.com/antfu/unplugin-auto-import)
      * @default false
      * @example
      * // if set true, you can use `vite-plugin-monkey/global` for type hint